|

 personality and emphasis on the "split" subject.
 It is however difficult to determine at what time in modernity, modernism

 started, and it is also difficult to differentiate it from postmodernism, since they share some common features.
+The Term "Postmodern" The term postmodernism originated among artists and critics in New York in the 1960s,

 it was used as a name for a movement in advanced capitalist culture, particularly in the arts.
 Later it was taken up by European